aitoehigie/OCR-Tool/README.md

 # OCR-Tool

-OCR-Tool is a Python tool for OCR text extraction
+OCR-Tool is a Python tool for OCR text extraction implemented with FastAPI framework

 ## Installation